A Cigale module tailored (not only) for Low-Luminosity AGN: Results and Discussion

 \section{Results and Discussion}

 This section delineates the outcomes derived from applying our novel CIGALE module, which is tailored to fit the SEDs of LLAGN.
 Specifically, \cref{subsec:4.1} validates our methodological approach, outlines the selection of our principal hypothesis, and contextualizes our findings within the existing literature.
 In \cref{subsec:4.2}, we explore the X-ray bolometric corrections within the low-luminosity regime. \Cref{subsec:4.3} studies the modeled $\alpha_\mathrm{ox}$ indices extracted from our SED fits, investigating their alignment with established scaling relations observed in QSOs.
-Furthermore, \cref{subsec:4.4} evaluates the specific star formation rates (\textit{sSFR}) derived from our analysis, facilitating a comparison with a sample of high-luminosity QSOs.